 Best grain-free Dachshund dog food

-Pooch & Mutt is specially crafted for pets who are sensitive to cereals, which means no wheat, rye, barley, oats, maize, sorghum, millet, triticale, or rice.
-That doesn't have any effect on the taste of the food though, and it is also packed full of vitamins, minerals, and antioxidants.
-Perfect for upset and sensitive tummies.
+Pooch & Mutt is specially crafted for small dogs sensitive to cereals.
+This means no wheat, rye, barley, oats, maize, sorghum, millet, triticale, or rice.
+That doesn't affect the taste of the food, though.
+It is also packed with vitamins, minerals, and antioxidants—perfect for upset and sensitive tummies.

 Pros